mlhartme/stool/client/documentation.md

 ## Concepts

-### Project

-A project is a directory (tree) holding source code you can build.
-The current working directory implies a current project.
-Various Stool commands - in particular: `build` - use the current project (e.g. to locate war files).

-In most cases, the current project has a stage attached.

-You can specify the current project with the `-project` command line option; if not specified the current directory and its parent directories are searched for a `.backstage` directory.
-If successful, that's the project; otherwise, the current directory is the project
-(without stage attached).

-Projects can optionally have a `.backstage` file.
-If this file exists, it defines the attached stage; otherwise, the project has no attached stage.
-The backstage file is created when you create a stage, it's created or modified by the `attach` command, and it's removed by `detach`.

 ### Stage

-A stage is a set of apps, where each app is Web Application, something you can point your browser to.
-Typically, that's a Tomcat servlet container (http://tomcat.apache.org) with a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).
-Apps are stored as images, and you can have different images for different versions of the app.
-Technically, any image is a Docker image, and starting an app creates the respective Docker container.
+A stage is a set of Docker images, where each image holds a Web Application, something you can point your browser to.
+Typically, that's a
+Tomcat servlet container (http://tomcat.apache.org) with a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).
+Different images can hold different versions of your Web Application.
+Starting starting a stage creates the respective Docker container.

 A stage is hosted on a server.
-Every stage name unique on that machine.
+Every stage has a unique name on that server.
 A stage is referenced by *name*`@`*server*.
-The attached stage is shown in your shell prompt, and it's part of the application url(s).
+The stages attached to a project are shown in your shell prompt.
+The stage name is part of the application url(s).
 Stage name and server are defined when you create a stage, you cannot change it later.

-### App

-A set of docker images with the same name but different tags.
-If you use Stool to build stages, the tag is simply a number, that's incremented with every build.

 ### Image

 A Docker image with various label.
-TODO

 * **origin**
   Specifies where the image came from, e.g. a Subversion URL or a git url, Maven like
       git:ssh://git@github.com/mlhartme/hellowar.git
       svn:https://github.com/mlhartme/hellowar/trunk

+If you use Stool to build stages, the Docker tag of an image is simply a number, that's incremented with every build.

+### Project

+A project is a directory (tree) holding source code you can build.
+In addition, the project has a list of applications, whhere each application map a stage to a war file.
+Various Stool commands are project command that operate on project.
+E.g., `build` builds images for all applications in the current project.

+Technically, a project is a directory containing a `.backstage` file.
+This file lists the contained applications.
+The backstage file is created by `create` or `attach`, it is removed by `detach` or `remove`.

+The current project used by a project command is specified either explicitly by the `-project` *directory* command line option.
+If not specified, the current project is located by searching the current directory and its parent directories for a `.backstage` directory.
+If successful, that's the current project; otherwise, there's no current project.

-### Attached stage and stage indicator
+### Attached stages and stage indicator

-The attached stage associated with the current project.
-Unless otherwise specified, stage commands operate on the attached stage.
+The attached stages of the current project are the stages referenced in the projects applications.
+Unless otherwise specified, stage commands operate on the attached stages.

 The stage indicator `{somestage@server}` is displayed in front of your shell prompt.
-It shows the name of the attached stage and the server hosting it.
+It shows the attached stages (stage name and server).

-If you create a new stage, Stool attaches the current project to the newly created stage.
+If you create a new stage, Stool creates a new project and attaches to the newly created stage(s).
 If you `cd` into a different project, the stage indicator changes accordingly.
 You can explicitly change the attached stage with `stool attach` and `stool detach`.
-The stage indicator is invisible if the current project has no stage attached.
+The stage indicator is invisible if you have no current project.

 ### Properties